TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks-cluster-launch-failure-tsg/content-check-for-errors.md

             articleId="b2745e54-cdcb-42e0-87aa-9df672e961e0"
             ownershipId="Centennial_CloudNet_LoadBalancer" />

-# Check for cluser failure errors
+# Check for cluster failure errors

 Do you see errors similar to the following?